 There exist travel experiences which are objectively awesome, and everyone has to agree.
 If you don’t, you’re simply wrong.
-For example, if you claim that traveling to the bottom of an Icelandic volcano wasn’t very special, you’re wrong.
+For example, if you claim that your journey to the bottom of an Icelandic volcano wasn’t very special, you’re wrong.
 It was an amazing opportunity, and you definitely loved it.
-You don’t get an “opinion”.
+Sorry, but you don’t get an “opinion”.
 Other experiences, though, are more subjective.
 And the Bodwease Shrine, outside Kumasi, fits squarely into this category.
 We had fun here… but if you didn’t, we’d totally understand.

-Once in town, we approached a group of guys who were sitting around under the shade of a mango tree, and asked for the shrine.
-In unison, they stood up and directed us into the ramshackle building that we happened to already be standing in front of.
-At their direction, we took seats, and then endured about five minutes of the most awkward silence imaginable.
+Once in town, we approached a group of guys sitting under the shade of a mango tree, and asked about the shrine.
+In unison, they stood up and led us into the ramshackle building that we were already standing in front of.
+At their direction, we took seats, and then endured five minutes of the most awkward silence imaginable.
 Just us sitting on stools, with six Ghanaian dudes staring at us.

 The English speaker disappeared, and when he returned, he informed us that “chief not come”, but that we should pay now.
 His initial suggestion of 100 Cedi ($20) per person, plus two bottles of schnapps, inspired our first genuine laugh of the day.
 The brazenness of it almost made us love the guy.
 We countered with 5 cedi ($1) apiece, and settled upon 10 ($2).